Amazing Lion Route in Kruger Park

 - ROUTE: Malelane Gate / Biyamiti Weir / Malelane Gate

-- TIME: 3 hours with animal sightings traveling at 30 km/h
+- TIME: 3 hours with animal sightings travelling at 30 km/h

 - DISTANCE: 67 km